Resolve-Philly/Methodology-Template/Template Markdown.md

 > [!Important]
 > Include step-by-step instructions and code for your analysis of the data and explain the results that appear.
 You can break out your analysis into subsections to make navigation easier.

+## Future Work or Questions

+> [!Important]
+> Make a note of questions this analysis left unanswered, follow-up work that could come in the future, or notes for how to revisit/improve the analysis in the future.